lbrito1/android-analytics/README.md

 ### About SSL

-This project supports SSL certificates.
-If you intend to use this to count e.g. your personal Github Pages page's traffic, you'll need one.
-Don't worry, its free and reasonably easy to get.
+Nginx, used in this project, supports SSL certificates.
+If you want to use this to count e.g. your personal Github Pages page's traffic, you'll a valid SSL certificate.
+Good news is they're free and reasonably easy to get.
 I wrote a guide [here](https://lbrito1.github.io/blog/2020/06/free_https_home_server.html) that will help you.

 After you have your SSL keys, put them somewhere in your phone and update `nginx.conf` if necessary with the paths:
 ```